Imprinted // 2015

 Since 1967, an estimated 800,000 Palestinian olive trees have been destroyed in the West Bank and Gaza Strip by Israeli authorities and/or settlers.* But the strength of the olive tree’s root system is such that it can regenerate itself in spite of being chopped, bulldozed or torched.

-In 2015, I traveled to the West Bank to quietly photograph olive and almond trees.
-My intention was to engage with the symbolic meaning of the trees and the families that maintained them.
-Following my trip, an unexpected signification surfaced: Due to a malfunction in my Hasselblad camera each photograph was imprinted with a thick black line running diagonally across either the upper-right or lower-left corner of the frame.
-I quickly understood these interruptive lines as an allegory of the occupation.
+Imprinted features olive and almond trees photographed in the West Bank.
+The original aim was to engage with the symbolic meaning of the trees and the families that maintained them.
+However an unexpected signification surfaced during image production due to a malfunction in the Hasselblad camera that was used, each image was imprinted with a thick black line running diagonally across either the upper-right or lower-left corner of the frame.
+These interruptive lines are understood as an allegory of the occupation.

 (*Report by the Palestinian Authority and the Applied Research Institute Jerusalem)